 Example courses that are acceptable include (but are not limited to): ENGR 0022 - Materials Structure and Properties IE 1040 - Engineering Economic Analysis PHYS 0479 - Principles of Modern Physics CHEM 0250 - Introduction to Analytical Chemistry BIOSC 0150 - Foundations in Biology I MATH 0240 - Analytical Geometry and Calculus 3 Enrollment in any of these courses is, of course, constrained by the space and prerequisite limitations of the host department.

 Any course that is NOT of a similar nature to, or lower level than, a required or previously taken course can be used to fulfill this requirement.
 Three credits of Physical Education, or three credits of Band, ROTC, or Chorus may also be used as an open elective.
 Three credits of CO-OP may also be used to fulfill the Open elective.

-Computer Engineering Design Electives Each student is required to take at least one "COE Design Elective."
+Design Electives Each student is required to take at least one "Design Elective."
 These courses have a very limited enrollment.

-In special circumstances, students may speak to the COE Adviser to request to take COE 1898 Special Projects as a Design Elective.
+In special circumstances, students may speak to the COE Adviser to request to take ECE 1898 Special Projects as a Design Elective.
 COE 1898 is a course which is designed to be used for unique situations which may occur within a particular student's program.
 The use of this course to fulfill a requirement generally falls into three categories, an COE Required or Elective Course, a Technical Elective, or under UNIQUE circumstances, a COE Design Course (with guidance of specific criteria provided by the Undergraduate Administrator).
 In each case the student must submit a petition to the Undergraduate Administrator indicating the course to be fulfilled, the rationale for using this particular course number, and the signature of the faculty who has agreed to monitor the completion of the coursework and grading.